-- No pod management operation is allowed until the reboot of all Cisco VIM nodes is successful. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
-For help and recovery, contact Cisco Support.
+No pod management operation is allowed until the reboot of all Cisco VIM nodes is successful.

 To monitor and reboot the compute nodes through ciscovim CLI, see the sections Managing Reboot of Cisco VIM Nodes and Managing Reboot.
 Status of Cisco VIM Nodes under Managing Power and Reboot.